awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lambda-custom-termination-policy.md

 + You cannot use a qualified ARN with the `$LATEST` suffix\.
 If you try to add a custom termination policy that refers to a qualified ARN with the `$LATEST` suffix, it will result in an error\.
 + The number of instances provided in the input data is limited to 30,000 instances\.
 If there are more than 30,000 instances that could be terminated, the input data includes `"HasMoreInstances": true` to indicate that the maximum number of instances are returned\.
 + The maximum run time for your Lambda function is two seconds \(2000 milliseconds\)\.
 As a best practice, you should set the timeout value of your Lambda function based on your expected run time\.
 Lambda functions have a default timeout of three seconds, but this can be decreased\.
-+ Amazon EC2 Auto Scaling won't terminate instances that have instance scale\-in protection enabled\.